ljw1004/csharpspec/csharp/classes.md

 *  Output parameters, which are declared with the `out` modifier.
 *  Parameter arrays, which are declared with the `params` modifier.

-As described in §3.6, the `ref` and `out` modifiers are part of a method's signature, but the `params` modifier is not.
+As described in [Signatures and overloading](basic-concepts.md#signatures-and-overloading), the `ref` and `out` modifiers are part of a method's signature, but the `params` modifier is not.

 #### Value parameters

 A parameter declared with no modifiers is a value parameter.
 A value parameter corresponds to a local variable that gets its initial value from the corresponding argument supplied in the method invocation.

-When a formal parameter is a value parameter, the corresponding argument in a method invocation must be an expression that is implicitly convertible (§6.1) to the formal parameter type.
+When a formal parameter is a value parameter, the corresponding argument in a method invocation must be an expression that is implicitly convertible ([Implicit conversions](conversions.md#implicit-conversions)) to the formal parameter type.

 A method is permitted to assign new values to a value parameter.
 Such assignments only affect the local storage location represented by the value parameter—they have no effect on the actual argument given in the method invocation.